A Probabilistic Framework for Location Inference from Social Media: Introduction

-\vpara{Previous work on location inference.} The location inference problem has been widely studied by researchers from different communities.
+\para{Previous work on location inference.} The location inference problem has been studied by researchers from different communities.
+Surveys of location inference techniques on Twitter and related data challenges can be found in~\cite{ajao2015survey,jurgens2015geolocation,han2016twitter}.
 Roughly speaking, existing literature can be divided into two categories.
-The first focuses on studying content.
-For example, Eisenstein et al.~\cite{eisenstein2010latent} proposed the Geographic Topic Model to predict a user's geo-location from text.
-Cheng et al.~\cite{cheng2010you} used a probabilistic framework and illustrated how to find local words and overcome tweet sparsity.
+The first category of research focuses on studying content.
+For example, Cheng et al.~\cite{cheng2010you} and Han et al.~\cite{han2012geolocation} used a probabilistic framework and illustrated how to find local words and overcome tweet sparsity.
+Eisenstein et al.~\cite{eisenstein2010latent} proposed the Geographic Topic Model to predict a user's geo-location from text and topics.
 Ryoo et al.~\cite{ryoo2014inferring} applied a similar idea to a Korean Twitter dataset.
 Ikawa et al.~\cite{ikawa2012location} used a rule-based approach to predict a user's current location based on former tweets.
-Wing et al.~\cite{wing2011simple} used language models and information retrieval approaches for location prediction.
-Chen et al.~\cite{chen2013interest} used topic models to determine users' interests and mapped interests to location.
+Wing et al.~\cite{wing2011simple} and Roller et al.~\cite{roller2012supervised} proposed information retrieval approaches with geographic grids.
 The other line of research infers user locations using network structure information.
-For example, Backstrom et al.~\cite{backstrom2010find} assumed that an unknown user would be co-located with one of its friends and sought the ones with the maximum probabilities.
+For example, Backstrom et al.~\cite{backstrom2010find} assumed that an unknown user would be co-located with one of their friends and sought the location with the maximum probability.
 McGee et al.~\cite{mcgee2013location} integrated social tie strengths between users to improve location estimation.
 Jurgens~\cite{jurgens2013s} and Davis Jr et al.~\cite{zubiaga2016towards} used the idea of label propagation to infer user locations according to their network distances from users with known locations.
-However, these methods do not consider content.
-Li et al.~\cite{li2012towards} proposed a unified discriminative influence model and utilized both the content and the social network to predict user locations.
-However, they focused on US users, and only considered location names in tweets.
+These methods, however, do not consider content.
+Li et al.~\cite{li2012towards} proposed a unified discriminative influence model and utilized both the content and the social network, but they focused on the US users and only considered the mentioned location names in tweets.
+Rahimi et al. \cite{rahimi2015exploiting,rahimi2015twitter} used a simple hybrid approach to combine predictions from content and network.
+Recently, Miura et al. \cite{miura2017unifying} proposed a recurrent neural network model for learning content representations and integrated the user network embeddings.
 Another study using user profiles can be found in \cite{zubiaga2016towards}.
-Table~\ref{related} summarizes the most closely related works on location inference.
-Survey and analysis of location inference techniques on Twitter can be also found in~\cite{ajao2015survey,jurgens2015geolocation}.
-Unlike the existing literature, our goal is to propose a general method that is able to deal with text in any languages by incorporating content, network, and other factors.
+Table~\ref{related} summarizes the most related works on location inference.
+However, all the aforementioned methods cannot solve all the challenges listed above.

 \hide{

 }